PitchCom: Operation

 PitchCom has two functional components: a nine-button keypad that the catcher wears and small wireless receivers, with speakers, that the catcher, the pitcher, and up to three other fielders may wear inside their baseball caps.
 Each receiver can be programmed to a particular spoken language.
 When the catcher presses buttons to indicate the type of pitch and the desired location, all receivers speak the instructions in the selected language.
-All communications are encrypted and teams may opt to replace pitch names such as "fastball" with code words.
+All communications are encrypted, and teams may opt to replace pitch names such as "fastball" with code words.

 During its first season of use in MLB, some players had problems using PitchCom.
 Early in the 2022 season, New York Yankees pitcher Aroldis Chapman had difficulty hearing PitchCom over the crowd during an appearance at Oriole Park at Camden Yards.
 "We just might have to turn up our volume a little bit," said Jose Trevino, the Yankees' catcher.
 Gerrit Cole, another Yankees pitcher, had trouble hearing pitch instructions in his first two starts, including an incident where the instructions were drowned out by a siren sound effect that the Yankee Stadium audio crew plays to energize the crowd.
 During a game on June 30 against the Houston Astros, Yankees pitcher Luis Severino was trying to fix his malfunctioning PitchCom device when Kyle Tucker, on third base, tried to steal home.
 Severino, despite the distraction, threw out Tucker at home.
 On Opening Day, Milwaukee Brewers pitcher Corbin Burnes had problems hearing his PitchCom speaker over the crowd noise at American Family Field.
-As of April 24, Burnes was the only Brewers pitcher regularly using PitchCom; other pitchers had stopped using it, saying that they were not yet comfortable using the technology with their catchers.

 During the 2022 season, in response to complaints, PitchCom was modified to have a higher volume limit and to have an extension tube that put sound closer to the player's ear.
 Even at the higher maximum volume, during the 2022 MLB postseason, Philadelphia Phillies shortstop Bryson Stott struggled to hear the audio over the crowd noise.
-During a spring training game before the 2023 season, umpires informed Minnesota Twins manager Rocco Baldelli that Tampa Bay Rays batters and umpires could clearly hear Twins pitcher Kenta Maeda's PitchCom signals because Twins catcher Tony Wolters had his speaker volume turned up to an excessively high level, and because the announced crowd of 2,531 at Tropicana Field was quiet.
+During a spring training game before the 2023 season, umpires informed Minnesota Twins manager Rocco Baldelli that umpires and Tampa Bay Rays batters could clearly hear PitchCom signals because Twins catcher Tony Wolters had his speaker volume turned up to an excessively high level and because the announced crowd of 2,531 at Tropicana Field was quiet.